petervickers/TimeCite/README.md

 ### File Structure

 - `TimeCite.tsv`: The raw dataset containing citation information.
 - `preds/`: Directory where you will place your similarity prediction files.
+We provide Specter2 and Prone-S (50) scores from the paper.
 - `timecite.py`: The script for processing the dataset and evaluating the models.
 - `results.tsv`: Output file containing the per-bin accuracy scores for each method.